Infinite Random Power Towers: Proof of Theorem

-\section{Proof of Theorem \ref{main}}
+\section{Proof of Theorem \ref{th:main}}

-As we have seen, we cannot use contraction-type of results to prove Theorem \ref{main}.
+As we have seen, we cannot use contraction-type of results to prove Theorem \ref{th:main}.
 However, exponential functions do have a different useful property: They are always monotonic.
-The proof in all different cases relies heavily on this fact, but it works differently when $a\ge 1$ and when $a<1$, because in the former case, $x\to (A_n)^x$ is always nondecreasing, whereas in the latter case it may be instead nonincreasing.
+The proof in all different cases relies heavily on this fact, but it works differently when $a\ge 1$ and when $a<1$, because in the former case, $x\to (A_n)^x$ is always nondecreasing, whereas in the latter case, it can be either nonincreasing or nondecreasing depending on which side of $1$ the base is on.

-\subsection{Cases 1 and 2 ($a\ge1$)}
+\subsection{Cases 1 and 2 $(a\ge 1)$}

-Importantly, $a\ge 1$ implies that $T_n$ is a non-decreasing sequence because Case 1 of Theorem \ref{main} is an immediate consequence: \begin{prop2} If $[a,b]\subseteq[1,e^{1/e}]$, then $T_n$ converges surely.\end{prop2} \begin{proof} Observe that for $c\in[1,e^{1/e}]$ and $x\in [1,e]$, we always have which implies that for $b\le e^{1/e}$, $T_n$ is bounded above by $e$.
-Thus for $1\le a \le b \le e^{1/e}$ we have that $T_n$ is always an increasing and bounded above sequence, hence it converges.\end{proof}
+Importantly, $a\ge 1$ implies that $T_n$ is a non-decreasing sequence because Our proof strategy for convergence in cases 1 and 2 involves putting an appropriate upper bound on $T_n$ to ensure convergence.
+For case 1, this is trivial: \begin{theoremcase} If $[a,b]\subseteq[1,e^{1/e}]$, then $T_n$ converges almost surely.\end{theoremcase} \begin{proof} This admits several trivial proofs.
+It is immediate consequence of Theorem 6 in Barrow \cite{Barrow} or of Corollary \ref{cor:intro} from our introduction.
+Alternatively, we may prove it directly: By the above, $T_n$ is non-decreasing.
+It is bounded above by $e$, because for $x\in[1,e^{1/e}]$ and $y\le e$, $x^y \le e$.
+Therefore $T_n$ converges.\end{proof}

+\begin{theoremcase}If $1\le a$ and $ b \in (e^{1/e},\infty)$: Then $T_n$ converges a.s. if and $T_n$ diverges to infinity a.s. if \end{theoremcase} \emph{Proof.} The proof is in several steps.
+The basic idea here is that, any time a run $A_i,A_{i+1},\dots,A_{j}$ are all far from $1$, the partial power tower $\et_{k=i}^j A_k$ becomes very large, but if $A_{i-1}$ is extremely close to $1$, it will counteract the run of large terms and $\et_{k=i-1}^j A_k$ may still be close to $1$.
+Thus if $A_n$ is close enough to $1$ often enough, we may have convergence of $T_n$, but if not, we expect $T_n$ to diverge to infinity.